danielvartan/buymeacoffee/README.md

 If my work helps you in any way or you simply want to support the work that I've been doing, please consider donating or even creating a membership subscription (if you can!).
 Your support will help me with my scientific pursuit and with the maintenance of the products I developed.

-To make a donation, click on the buymeacoffee.com button above.
+To make a donation click on the [Ko-fi](https://ko-fi.com/danielvartan) button above.

 Thank you!